mikematos84/dev-env-setup/README.md

 You can find more information on generating ssh keys [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

-Generate and ssh key (if you do not have one already)
+Generate an ssh key (if you do not have one already)

 ```bash
 ssh-keygen -t ed25519 -C "your_email@example.com"